- Reverse sneezing is usually not a cause for concern.

 Symptoms of Reverse Sneezing in Dogs

 During a reverse sneeze, a dog will usually stand up, but sometimes they’ll take a classic “sit” pose with their hindquarters on the ground and front paws on the floor.
 In either position, the dog will extend her front legs with the elbows tensed, pushing the elbows apart slightly, so the chest has more room to expand.
-She’ll stretch out her neck and widen her eyes while inhaling repeatedly and forcefully through the nose, creating a snorting or hacking sound.
+She’ll stretch out her head and neck and widen her eyes while inhaling repeatedly and forcefully through the nose, creating a snorting or hacking sound.

-This may last anywhere from a few seconds to a minute or two, but as soon as it passes, the dog’s breathing returns to normal, and she acts as if nothing happened.
+Episodes of reverse sneezing may last anywhere from a few seconds to a minute or two, but as soon as it passes, the dog’s breathing returns to normal, and she acts as if nothing happened.

 Here are some telltale signs of reverse sneezing in dogs: